goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 language called Python, and provided a web publishing facility, text templating, and an object database, respectively.
-Digital Creations developed a commercial application server based on their three opensource components.
+Digital Creations developed a commercial application server based on their three open source components.
 This product was called Principia.
 In November of 1998, investor Hadar Pedhazur convinced Digital Creations to open source Principia.
 These packages evolved into what are now the core components of Zope 2.